nitmir/policyd-rate-limit/README.rst

 * ``fail_action``: If a limit is reach, which action postfix should do.
 The default is ``"defer_if_permit Rate limit reach, retry later"``.
   See http://www.postfix.org/access.5.html for possible actions.
+* ``config_file``: This parameter is automatically set to the path of the configuration file currently in use.
+You can call it conjunction with **--get-config** to known which configuration file is used.

 Postfix settings